Back Porch Video

-Back Porch Video was one of the first cable television-based music video programs.
+Back Porch Video is a local cable television-based music video program in Dearborn, Michigan, United States.
 It premiered on January 28, 1984 and was created with Russ Gibb, former owner of the Grande Ballroom in Detroit, Michigan.

-Shown out of Westinghouse's Group W Cable studios in Dearborn, Michigan, Back Porch Video stayed on the air for the better part of 16 years.
+The program was broadcast from Westinghouse Broadcasting's Group W Cable studios in Dearborn, and stayed on the air for around 16 years.
+Initially airing from 10pm-1am on Saturday nights, the show expanded to 9pm-1am after about one year.

-What made Back Porch Video unique was that it was crewed and hosted primarily by area high school students; the document of which is found in 2020 on YouTube.
-The program aired live in Dearborn from 10pm - 1am on Saturday nights.
-The show expanded to 9pm - 1am after about one year of cablecasting, adding additional hosts.
 The program saw a short run of three programs broadcast nationwide on Detroit's PBS station WTVS Channel 56.

 In 1985, Back Porch Video won a CableACE Award.